-- ➤ Santa Ana (K-12th grade) Carroll Elementary School, Bernalillo Elementary School, Bernalillo Middle School and Bernalillo High School - Cochiti (K-12the grade) Cochiti Elementary & Middle School and Bernalillo High School - ➤ Santo Domingo (K-12th grade) Santo Domingo Elementary & Middle School and Bernalillo High School (9th 12th grade)

-➤ San Felipe (K-5th grade) - Algodones Elementary School (K-4) and Bernalillo Elementary School (3r - 5th grade)
+- ➤ Santa Ana (K-12th grade) Carroll Elementary School, Bernalillo Elementary School, Bernalillo Middle School and Bernalillo High School They were able to continue some classes in the Pueblo. - Cochiti (K-12the grade) Cochiti Elementary & Middle School and Bernalillo High School no classes were held in-person, virtually or within the Pueblo. - ➤ Santo Domingo (K-12th grade) Santo Domingo Elementary & Middle School and Bernalillo High School (9th 12th grade) no in-person or virtual classes.
+The Kewa language program did provide students lessons and gave out packets to families. - ➤ San Felipe (K-5th grade) Algodones Elementary School (K-4) and Bernalillo Elementary School (3r 5th grade) there were no in-person or virtual classes.